shoter/OpenttdDiscord/Readme.md

 ## Functionalities

 * Connects Discord channel to the Openttd Servers enabling communication between multiple servers and Discord.
+    * Automatically translates ASCII emojis into Discord emojis and vice-versa.
 * Ability to execute rcon commands on server from Discord.
 * Ability to gather short reports from players about malicious behaviour of other players
     * Contains information about connected clients